 Participants may borrow from the Plan, with certain restrictions, using their vested account balance as collateral.
 The minimum loan amount is \$1,000 and the maximum loan amount is the lesser of (i) \$50,000 reduced by the participant's highest outstanding loan balance during the previous 12 months, or (ii) 50% of the vested value of the participant's account.
 Interest is fixed for the term of the loan at the prime rate plus 1%.
 Loan repayments are made through payroll deductions, which may be specified for a term of 1 to 5 years or up to 15 years for the purchase of a primary residence.
 Upon termination of employment, a participant is given 90 days to repay the loan in full or to establish loan repayments through an ACH debit origination before it is considered to be in default.
 Delinquent loans are considered to be distributions based on the terms of the Plan document.
-Notes receivable from participants are measured as the unpaid principal balance plus any accrued but unpaid interest.
+Participant notes receivable are measured as the unpaid principal balance plus any accrued but unpaid interest.

-At December 31, 2016, outstanding notes receivable from participants totaled \$10,568,080, with maturity dates through 2032 at interest rates ranging from 4.25% to 9.25%.
+At December 31, 2016, outstanding notes receivable from participants totaled \$76,297, with maturity dates through 2022 at interest rates of 4.25% and 4.50%.